aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/storage/_index.md

 GridJs will create and do save file within the **Config.FileCacheDirectory** , which is the default cache directory which we can set.

 ###    if you want to get the updated result file, how to?
+#### 1. a specified uid for file
-#### 1. Make sure a specified map correspondence  between the file and the uid,  you can always get the same uid for a specifed file name,not from random generation.
+Make sure a specified map correspondence  between the file and the uid,

+you can always get the same uid for a specifed file name,not from random generation.

-For example just use the filename is ok
+For example just use the filename is ok.
 ```C#
 //in controller
 ...